BarNahmuka/FacbookWinformApp/README.md

 Multithreading
 Multithreading is applied in FormMain to improve responsiveness.
 The FetchData method runs separate threads for each data request, allowing the UI to load while data retrieval continues in the background.
 This technique reduces loading delays and enhances the user experience by making interactions smoother and faster.

-Data Binding
-Data binding is utilized in FormAdvancedSearch, linking the UI elements to underlying data sources.
-This ensures dynamic updates based on user selections, providing real-time visual feedback and making data interactions more intuitive.